 Independent contractors—a common slippery slope

-Many organizations often think the easiest way for paying international employees is to engage them as independent contractors.
+Many organizations often think the easiest way for paying employees abroad is to engage them as independent contractors.
 And in many cases, particularly for short-term, project-based assignments, it is.
 However, the ease of engaging and paying independent contractors is often what leads many organizations down the slippery slope of noncompliance.

 How so?
 As companies start relying more on independent contractors, the nature and scope of contractors’ work can start looking more and more like that of employees’.
 And if the local government views them as employees, the organization is at risk of misclassification and noncompliance of local laws governing taxes, salary and benefits.